 - paralysis on one side of the body

-Not everyone has the same symptoms, and patients will not always have every symptom.
-For an accurate diagnosis, your doctor needs to run a variety of tests.
+Not everyone has the same symptoms or has every symptom.
+In order to receive an accurate diagnosis, your doctor needs to run a variety of tests.

 - CT scan